siddhant-99/ibm_crackcovid/README.md

 The new API key is listed on the Credentials page under API keys.
 (Remember to restrict the API key before using it in production.)

-### Set up the Mask Detection model for safety score prediction
+### Set up the Mask Detection model for Safety score prediction

 `IBM_video_script-mod.ipynb` is the python script for deploying the trained face mask classifier.The Pytorch model(model360.pth) is stored in the models folder in our repository.
-The .ipynb notebook is made to run cell by cell-:
+The .ipynb notebook is made to run cell by cell:

 - Import cloudant and other required python libraries
-- Add the service credentials and establish a connection to theIBM Cloudant service instance
+- Add the service credentials and establish a connection to the IBM Cloudant service instance
 - Create a new database on cloudant
 - Get the latitude and longitude of the video camera location by using ***python-googlegeocoder*** library
 - Calculate the safety score (% of people wearing masks) using the inference function defined on the frame extracted from video
-- Perform inference on live video stream at intervals of 10 minutes by calling inference function which calculates the safety score on individual frames
+- `pytorch_inference` performs inference on the live video stream at intervals of 10 minutes by calling the function `inference` which calculates the safety score on individual frames
-- Finally, compile the required data including location information, no of people and safety score in the form of a JSON document and store it in ***IBM Cloudant*** database
+- Finally, compile the required data including location information, no of people and safety score in the form of a JSON document and store it in the IBM Cloudant database created

-### Integrate location-based safety score with web application
+### Integrate location-based Safety score with web application

 Using the steps menioned above, another cloudant database `maskbook` is setup for recording the mask detection safety scores.
 Please refer to [IBMAction](/IBMAction) for the code.
 An API for a GET Request is setup in a similar fashion, and it is used to retrieve entries from the maskbook database based on the location entered by the user.